Klus3kk/randomexercises/README.md

 # Random-Exercises
-Here are some random exercises from different programming languages
+Here are some random exercises and files.